 You might have faced the issue where the ETD control center just stops working.
 This may also unusually increase your CPU usage to very high levels and when this happens your system starts to behave in a very slow manner and it gets irritating.

 If you are here, reading this article then I guess it is safe for me to assume you have been facing one or both of the above-mentioned scenarios and if that’s the case your search for the ETD Control Center errors fix has officially ended.
 In this well-written and explained article, we are going to guide you step by step with the process of fixing it and having your perfect laptop back up and running.

 What is ETDCtrl.exe or ETD Control Center?

 Let us just start with understanding it a bit first.
 An ETD Control Center, or an ELAN Trackpad Device Control Center is an executable file that comes from an ELAN smart-pad.
-You will find this program on laptops only because they are the only devices with the touchpad.
+You will find this program on laptops only because they are the only devices with a touchpad.
 The program is pretty useless since laptops usually come with their trackpad program and a few users have found it easier to just delete the program altogether than deal with the issues that arise from this program.

 Since the file is an executable, deleting it off your system will not cause you any trouble because even if it is deleted, you will still have the laptop’s preinstalled trackpad software.
 Some users find this file to be dangerous to use and recommend deleting it if found running in your system.